2024 Best Manufacturing Engineering Technology Schools in Illinois

 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the manufacturing tech degrees they offer, see the list below.

-It's difficult to beat Southern Illinois University Carbondale if you want to pursue a degree in manufacturing engineering technology.
+It is hard to beat Southern Illinois University Carbondale if you wish to pursue a degree in manufacturing engineering technology.
 Located in the city of Carbondale, SIUC is a public university with a large student population.
 A Best Colleges rank of #545 out of 2,217 schools nationwide means SIUC is a great university overall.

-There were about 20 manufacturing engineering technology students who graduated with this degree at SIUC in the most recent year we have data available.
+There were about 31 manufacturing engineering technology students who graduated with this degree at SIUC in the most recent data year.

-Every student pursuing a degree in manufacturing engineering technology needs to take a look at Western Illinois University.
-WIU is a moderately-sized public university located in the town of Macomb.
+Any student who is interested in manufacturing engineering technology has to check out Western Illinois University.
+WIU is a medium-sized public university located in the remote town of Macomb.
 This university ranks 39th out of 85 colleges for overall quality in the state of Illinois.

-There were approximately 5 manufacturing engineering technology students who graduated with this degree at WIU in the most recent year we have data available.
+There were roughly 10 manufacturing engineering technology students who graduated with this degree at WIU in the most recent data year.

-There were about 1 manufacturing engineering technology students who graduated with this degree at Illinois Tech in the most recent year we have data available.
+There were roughly 1 manufacturing engineering technology students who graduated with this degree at Illinois Tech in the most recent year we have data available.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.